Chinomnso-Okechukwu/Unit-3/Week28/week28.md

 ### Q4.
 Outline the role of memory data register in the machine execution cycle.

 ### Q5.
 A code for representing colours is used, where each colour is stored using 7 bits.
 State the number of different colours that can be represented.
+The number of colours that can be represented are 2^7 colours = 128 colours.